fredbi/go-experiments/go-openapi/README.md

 * validation
     * simplified interface: Validate(context.Context) error <- no strfmt specification (injected in context)
-    * option not to generate validation functions
+    * option not to generate validation functions (like now)
     * option to inject runtime validators (closure functions produced by schema analysis)
-    * option to generate UnmarshalValidate and MarshalValidate (has impac
+    * option to generate UnmarshalValidate and MarshalValidate (has impact on the choice for pointers etc)
     * implementation of "required": either delegate to UnmarshalValidate/MarshalValidate or post-unmarshaling by Validate()

  * oneOf, anyOf
-    * analysis determines if oneOf holds some mutually exlusive cases
+    * analysis determines if oneOf holds some mutually exclusive cases
+    * several available rendering designs: composition, private members with accessors

  * allOf
     * keep type composition for most cases (e.g. identified as "serialization" schemas)
+    * propose the option to inline allOf members rather than composing types ("lifting")
     * support "validation only allOf" idiom
+    * support parts with common property names (i.e. inline & merge validations)

+* contributed extensions
+    * pluggable extensions to the model generation logic (i.e. routes processing logic to plugin whenever some `x-*`extension is found
+    * contributed templates to support pluggable extensions

+### API generation

+Same modular and extensible approach as the one described for models.

+Features:
+* handlers generation
+* supporting files generation
+  * main server
+  * initialization

+* client generation